NikhilDhyani/Play-LatestVideo/README.md

      2. If that's not working for you follow this link:
         https://addons.videolan.org/content/show.php/+Youtube+playlist?content=149909

     If you have a low speed internet connection play it on youtube because in vlc by default it plays the best quality available.

+# Disclaimer
+Downloading copyrighted material may be illegal in your country.
+So,use it at your own risk.